 - Co-PI with Dr. Sarah Bohndiek of £175,800 grant (“Shedding light on cancer using nanoplasmonic metapixels”) to develop nanostructured plasmonic metasurfaces as optical filters for multimodal cancer imaging.

 Feb.
 2016 — Pump Prime Grant, Cambridge Cancer Centre Early Detection Programme

 - Co-PI with Dr. Sarah Bohndiek, Prof. Tim Wilkinson and Prof. Rebecca Fitzgerald of internally-funded £100,000 grant (“Low-cost wide-field holographic capsule endoscopy for early detection of oesophageal cancer”) to build a low-cost phase-imaging capsule endoscope for early detection of oesophageal cancer.

 Sep.
 2014 — Pump Prime Grant, Cambridge Cancer Centre

 - Co-PI with Dr. Sarah Bohndiek and Prof. Tim Wilkinson of £59,400 internally-funded grant (“A Digital Holographic Endoscope for Early Cancer Detection”) to build a dual-polarisation holographic optical fibre endoscope.

 - Led on to CRUK Multidisciplinary Project Award.

 Mar.
-2013 — SET for Britain Bronze Award, The UK Parliamentary and Scientific Committee
+2013 — STEM for Britain Bronze Award, The UK Parliamentary and Scientific Committee

-- Third place prize at the Science, Engineering and Technology (SET) for Britain annual poster contest held at the House of Commons.
+- Third place prize at the Science, Technology, Engineering and Mathematics (STEM) for Britain annual poster contest held at the House of Commons.

 - Selected from 59 short-listed candidates from engineering departments across the UK.